 Unlike the letters addressed to friends and family, these letters adhere to a strict set of rules in a business letter format that writers must follow.

 When corresponding with a client, investor, or business partner, consider adding a business letterhead for formality.
 Most business people use a letterhead as a template to avoid the hassle of writing a heading for every time they need a letter.
 A formal salutation then follows to address the individual or organization you are writing to, which usually includes a person’s title, if applicable.
-As for the body of your letter, you must discuss the matter at hand in a concise manner for your recipient to comprehend.
+For the body of your letter, discuss the matter at hand in a concise manner for your recipient’s easy comprehension.
 Always remember to close the letter appropriately, similar to how it began.

 Step 4: Use the Right Tone and Vocabulary